L-carnosine for ADHD

-One study found that in ADHD-C sufferers, L-carnosine support of MPH treatment positively influenced symptoms compared to MPH + placebo.1 Meanwhile, L-carnosine does not seem to have a direct influence on GABA.2
+One study found that in people with ADHD-C, support for MPH treatment with L-carnosine had a positive effect on symptoms compared to MPH + placebo.1 However, L-carnosine does not appear to have a direct influence on GABA.2

-L-carnosine has been reported to increase cortisol levels,3 which could address cortisol deficiency as a stress response in ADHD-HI sufferers (ADHD-C/with hyperactivity).
+L-carnosine has been reported to increase cortisol levels,3 which could remedy the cortisol deficiency as a stress response in persons with ADHD-HI (ADHD-C/with hyperactivity).

-From this perspective, treatment of ADHD-I subtype (as well as probably SCT) using L-carnosine would be viewed with caution.
+From this perspective, treatment of ADHD-I subtype (and probably also SCT) with L-carnosine should be viewed with caution.

-There are no studies on the use of L-carnosine in ADHD.
+There is no research on the use of L-carnosine for ADHD.

 Ghaja, Aghajan-Nashtaei, Afarideh, Mohammadi, Akhondzadeh (2018): l-Carnosine as Adjunctive Therapy in Children and Adolescents with Attention-Deficit/Hyperactivity Disorder: A Randomized, Double-Blind, Placebo-Controlled Clinical Trial.
 J Child Adolesc Psychopharmacol.
 2018 Jun;28(5):331-338. doi: 10.1089/cap.2017.0157. ↥